NewForester/py-calc-addin-helper/README.md

 ---

-The _liboaddon_ script has only ever been used with LibreOffice versions installed using Open Document Foundation deb packages.
+The _liboaddon_ script was written for, and has only ever been used under, Linux.
+The original _doobiedoo_ example contained instructions for package construction by hand under Windows.

-Generation of the add-on package requires the LibreOffice SDK be installed.
+The script has only ever been used with LibreOffice versions installed using Open Document Foundation _deb_ packages and the generation of add-on packages requires the LibreOffice SDK be installed.

-The _liboaddon_ script has only ever been used under Linux.
+Pathnames may need to be altered for other platforms.

-It will select the correction version of _capp.py_ based on the version of LibreOffice installed but it is presently unclear how it selects the correct version of Python.
+The script selects the appropriate version of _capp.py_ based on the installed version of LibreOffice.
+It uses the version of Python shipped with LibreOffice.

 The reliance on symbolic links is to be removed.

 ---

-Copyright NewForester, 2012, 2016
+Copyright (C) 2012, 2016, NewForester, released under the terms of the GNU GPL v2

 except _doobiedoo.py_ Copyright jan@biochemfusion.com, 2009